Luxury brands have always been a fascinating sector and luxury brand marketing one of the most complicated disciplines.

 In conclusion, the key to luxury brand marketing boils down to the following three points:

-• Product excellence by itself in not enough.
+• Product excellence, by itself, is not enough.
 The luxury brand must perform at an experiential level as well.

-As luxury consumers evolve, not only does product quality act as a point of differentiation, but also as substance to justify a premium value and pricing.
+As luxury consumers evolve, not only does product quality act as a point of differentiation, but it also performs as a substance to justify a premium value and pricing.

-• While pedigree factor is important to celebrate the years of mastery or lineage, it is crucial to generate ongoing relevance and dynamism through the persona, PR and public-figure factor.
+• While pedigree factor is essential to celebrate the years of mastery or lineage, it is crucial to generate ongoing relevance and dynamism through the persona, PR, and public-figure element.

 • Luxury brands must continue to maintain a certain degree of exclusivity and stature with the paucity factor and the placement factor – from the retail experience to the touch points with which it associates itself.